Written and Photographed by Rebecca Peters-Golden

 - 1 cup (200 grams) granulated sugar if using sweet cherries, 1 1/4 cups (250 grams) if using sour cherries

 - 1/2 teaspoon kosher salt

 - 2 tablespoons cornstarch

-- 2 tablespoons unsalted butter
+- 2 tablespoons unsalted butter, cut into small cubes

 - 1 teaspoon vanilla extract

 - heavy cream (for brushing the crust; optional)